proxytranslation/user-docs/dashboard2/publishwebsite.md

 If the publishing is successful, then the serving domain name will appear in the Live domain column.

-#### Unpublish
+#### Deactivate / Delete

-There are basically two options available for you:
+There are two different option for disabling the translation, and based on the selected publishing mode, you can choose either **Deactivate** or **Delete**.

-- **Unpublish:** In this case, the related entities from our database will be removed, and it would make an error page appear when the translations are requested, which means that the publishing is disabled by our side.
+- **Deactivate [Selected publishing mode: Serving domain]:** In this case, the related entities from our database will be removed, and it would make an error page appear when the translations are requested, which means that the publishing is disabled by our side.
 When you select this option, the serving domain name will be visible under the column called _Verified domain._
 Alternatively, if you or your client removes the DNS records relating to the projects (especially the ghs.domainverify.net or ghs.googlehosted.com records), the requests will no longer reach the proxy, and translations will cease to be served.

-- **Delete:** Removing the target locale will disable the translated website and make all the translated segments disappear.
+- **Delete [Selected publishing mode: Subdirectory publishing]:** Removing the target locale will disable the translated website and make all the translated segments disappear.
 However, translations are retained in case of deleted languages as well, which means that the language can be re-added and the translations will be immediately available.

 ### Path specific settings